ilarsf/aarc_lts/for-learners/learning-journey/session-3.md

 ---
 layout: default
 title: Session 3 - Learning How to Push
-description: Guide for your third Learn to Scull session focusing on power application and river navigation
+description: Guide for your third Learn to Scull session focusing on power application and steering
 ---

 {% include tabs.html %}